psyanite/toaster/README.md

 # 🍞 Toaster 1.1.0

-🐈 GraphQL API built ontop of a PostgreSQL schema combined with the power of Sequelize
+✨ GraphQL API built ontop of a PostgreSQL schema combined with the power of Sequelize

+🔥 Check it out now! https://burntoast.herokuapp.com/graphql

+Toaster is a pure GraphQL API delivering Sequelized data from a PostgreSQL database on the fly.
+One of the many amazing features of Toaster, is the search endpoint.

 ### Meowries